nik-bykoff/doc-flow/README.md

 - Modern web interface.
 - Minimalist design with theme support (light/dark).
 - Drag&Drop for uploading files to documents.
+- Sidebar with structured navigation tree (similar to Confluence).
+- Search bar with filters and dynamic results.

 ---

 ### 4. Non-Functional Requirements
 - The system must be accessible via web browser.
-- Performance: search and document loading no more than 1 second with 10,000 documents.
+- Performance: search and document loading no more than **1 second**, even with **10,000+ documents**.
 - Security: password storage in hashed form (bcrypt/argon2).
 - Scalability: containerization support (Docker).
 - API for integrations: REST and basic GraphQL.